testosterone injections

 • Remove the needle from the syringe and place it in the sharps container.

 • Put a new needle on the syringe.
-Don’t touch the end
+Don’t touch the end!

-select and prepare injection site
+how prepare your injection site

 • Option A: Abdomen*